trisfaizal/Marketing-Site/src/_posts/2019-11-19-make-your-websites-faster-with-cloudcannon.md

 ## Cloudflare Partnership

 One of our main focusses of CloudCannon Hosting is delivering files as quickly as possible, anywhere in the world.
-Previously our infrastructure served sites out of San Jose on the west coast.
+Previously our infrastructure served sites out of California.
-This was fast if you were viewing a site while in the bay area, but slow viewing it from anywhere else.
+This was fast if you were viewing a site while in California, but slow viewing it from anywhere else.

 To solve this issue, we set out to partner with a CDN provider to serve CloudCannon